justinfreitag/the-living-framework/living-examples.md

-# Living Examples: Witnessing the Core Thread Journey
+# Living Examples: Witnessing the Genesis Thread Journey

 ### An Invitation